The Anti-Bribery and Anti-Corruption Review: Argentina

 Regarding money laundering, Argentina is adapting its regulations to comply with the new approach established by the FATF and is actively participating in international associations regarding this matter.

-1 Vanina Caniza, Fernando Goldaracena and Francisco Fernández Rostello are partners, Ayelén León, Nicolás Servente and Cecilia Máspero are associates and Karen Wegbrait is a paralegal at Baker McKenzie.
+1 Vanina Caniza, Fernando Goldaracena and Francisco Fernández Rostello are partners and Nicolás Servente is an associate at Baker McKenzie.

 2 Section 77 ACC broad definition includes individuals who hold legislative, administrative, military or judicial positions of any kind; senior managers, officers and government appointees of any government-owned or government-controlled commercial enterprise; employees of any governmental regulatory agency; and individuals who exercise a public function for, or on behalf of any public agency whether national, local or municipal.